SteveNT69/Balance-Breaker-DS-Wiimmfi-Guide/README.md

 # Balance Breaker DS Wiimmfi Guide
+## Version 1.0
 This guide explains how to connect to Wiimmfi, a replacement server for the now-defunct Nintendo WFC, on a Nintendo DS/3DS/2DS family console and on the [melonDS](http://melonds.kuribo64.net) emulator (a Nintendo DS(i) emulator for Windows, macOS and Linux) so you can play Nintendo DS games online once again.

 ## Nintendo DS
-1. Find the Nintendo WFC setup in any Nintendo WFC enabled DS game, or if you're on a 3DS/2DS family console you can access the Nintendo WFC setup via the System Settings app.
+1. Find the Nintendo WFC setup in any Nintendo WFC enabled DS game, or if you're on a 3DS/2DS family console you can also access the Nintendo WFC setup via the System Settings app.
 1. Setup an Internet connection.
 Note: This will only work with networks that have WEP security or no security.
 If you're not sure what security your network has, it's most likely WPA/WPA2 unless your router is ancient.
 In that case, you can either setup an open [guest network](https://www.hellotech.com/guide/for/how-to-set-up-guest-wifi-network) or an easier way is to setup an open mobile hotspot for your console to connect to. *Most* mobile hotspots should work.
 1. Set `Auto-obtain DNS` to `No`.
 1. Set `Primary DNS` to `164.132.44.106`.